oneapi-src/predictive-asset-health-analytics/README.md

 > No accuracy drop observed with the daal4py prediction

 ### Conclusion
-Predictive asset maintenance solutions of huge scale typically require acceleration in training and prediction for the ever-increasing size of datasets without changing the existing computing resources in order to make their solutions feasible and economically attractive for Utility customers.
-This reference kit implementation provides performance-optimized guide around utility asset maintenance use cases that can be easily scaled across similar use cases.
+Predictive asset analytics solutions of huge scale typically require acceleration in training and prediction for the ever-increasing size of datasets without changing the existing computing resources in order to make their solutions feasible and economically attractive for Utility customers.
+This reference kit implementation provides performance-optimized guide around utility asset analytics use cases that can be easily scaled across similar use cases.